Skip to content

 Why does Dharma sometimes feel like it is 'losing' in the modern world?

-"The 'crooked way' is a sprint toward a cliff; the Dharmic way is a steady climb toward the peak."
+"The short way is a sprint toward a cliff; the Dharmic way is a steady climb toward the peak."

 2. Introspection: Are Your Actions in Alignment?